sfeir-open-source/sfeir-school-terraform/README.md

 Once the 4 objects are created (2 with `count`, 2 with `for_each`), add a new config file `"config-pp"   = "env = pp"`.

 What's happened when you run again `terraform plan` ?

+### Cleanup

+Once lab is completed, use `terraform destroy` to remove resources managed by terraform